 I love to entertain, be around people and making them laugh.
 I am my best when surrounded by family, friends and even strangers.
-I remember as a kid I use to always get in trouble for talking too much; signs of a professional butterfly in the making, ; -) and always finding a way to insert myself in what my mom use to call: adult activities/conversations, when she hosted parties.
+I remember as a kid I use to always get in trouble for talking too much; signs of a professional butterfly in the making.
 Still today, my passion for entertaining and making people happy is alive and well.
 Though the responsibilities of running a business and taking care of family often take up more of my time, I always like to make time to entertain especially around holidays like Easter, Thanksgiving and Christmas.

 There are plenty of details to attend to when hosting a dinner party, to make sure everything is just right.
 Here are my simple steps to make sure you cover all your bases and make entertaining effortless.

 The key to effortless entertaining is organization.
 Having a solid plan to ensure success is vital.
 The first step is to answer the following questions to establish the basics.

 WHEN: what is the date and time?
 Sending invitations for a traditional family Easter dinner is not necessary.
 By this I mean, if you host Easter dinner every year.
 A simple telephone call several weeks in advance is sufficient.
 If it is your first time I would recommend sending invites at least two months in advance so that people can plan accordingly.

 WHO: who are the guests you want to invite?
 Be realistic about how many people you can accommodate in your space and start with the most important people to you whether family or friend.
 Easter dinner is all about being surround by people you love and cherish.
 Don’t invite because you feel obligated.